Mycorrhiza: Ericoid mycorrhizae

 Ericoid mycorrhizal associations have the most recent origins and the lowest species richness among both plant and fungal partners.
 This specialization suggests that ericoid mycorrhizal partners evolved in parallel with one another in response to environmental change, rather than through reciprocal species-to-species level selection.
 Ericoid mycorrhizal relationships are found in extremely nutrient poor soils in the northern and southern hemispheres.
 These environments of low mineral nutrient availability have led to native plants developing sclerophylly, where plants become high in lignin and low in phosphorus and nitrogen.
 As a result, decaying plant matter in these areas has an abnormally high carbon to nitrogen ratio, making it resistant to microbial decay.
 Ericoid mycorrhizae have apparently evolved to conserve minerals in nutrient deficient sclerophyllous litter by directly cycling these nutrients throughout the mycorrhiza system.
 Ericoid mycorrhizae also retain saprotrophic abilities, allowing them to extract nitrogen and phosphorus from unmineralized organic material, and resist negative outcomes from high concentrations of toxic cations in the acidic soil environment.

 Types

 The mycorrhizal lifestyle has independently convergently evolved multiple times in the history of Earth.
 There are multiple ways to categorize mycorrhizal symbiosis.
 The largest division is between ectomycorrhizas and endomycorrhizas.
-The two types are differentiated by the fact that the hyphae of ectomycorrhizal fungi do not penetrate individual cells within the root, while the hyphae of endomycorrhizal fungi penetrate the cell wall and invaginate the cell membrane.
+The two types are differentiated by the fact that the hyphae of ectomycorrhizal fungi do not penetrate individual cells within the root, while the hyphae of endomycorrhizal fungi penetrate the cell wall into the root's cell membrane.